 - No particular due date for this.
 However, the investor has to make such investments within a stipulated period.

 - There are 11 categories of investments that do not require prior approval from the government.

 - The categories are: E-Commerce, Certain Agricultural Activities, Animal Husbandry, Health Care, Manufacturing, Textiles, Garments and the Capital Goods Sector, Plantation Sector, Petroleum and Natural Gas Sector, Minerals Sector, Non News Current Affairs and Television Channels, Broadcasting, Construction Sector- such as the development of townships and Duty-Free Shops.

-- Other sectors do not require approval from the government.
+- Other sectors require approval from the government.
 No compliance under FEMA is required for investment in the above sectors.